netbox-community/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 Eric has planned the following cabling schedule for the new Brisbane site, and this needs to be added to NetBox.
 The ISP connection cables will be added in a later module, and the Wireless Access Points will be connected to data outlets in the office space.

 ### Device to Device Interface connections
+These cables will interconnect network devices over Ethernet interfaces.
+For example a direct connection from the WAN Router to the Access Switch.

 | Device A | Interface A | Device B | Interface B | Cable Type | Cable Color | Cable Length
 | --- | --- | --- | --- | :---: | :---: | :---: |